mgrebenets/mgrebenets.github.io/_posts/2014-05-29-build-android-in-the-cloud.md

 android list sdk --all --extended
 {% endhighlight %}

-`--extended` flag is used to display extended information about each package, including and human readable identifier. `--all` is needed to include extra packages, like build tools, by defaults they won't be listed.
+`--extended` flag is used to display extended information about each package, including a human readable identifier. `--all` is needed to include extra packages, like build tools, by defaults they won't be listed.
 Here's an example output.

 {% highlight bash %}
 ----------